rbong/vim-flog/EXAMPLES.md

 Let's break this code down.

-`flog#get_commit_at_selection` will return the commits at the beginning and end of the virtual selection.
+`flog#get_commit_selection` will return the commits at the beginning and end of the virtual selection.

 `flog#format_commit_selection` will format those commit based on a format specifier for `printf()`.
 The commands will be formatted as `'vertical belowright Git diff <commit 1> <commit 2>'`.